 - Coordinate patterned paper and card stock ahead of time.

 - Be sure to bring a bit extra if you have a bit too much wine and make a cut or two that you regret.

-- Along with your colour-matched cardstock, make sure to bring some neutral colours such as black and white.
+- Bring some neutral colours such as black and white along with your colour-matched cardstock.
 It goes with everything!